Facebook stock rockets to record high, despite advertiser boycott and never-ending pandemic

 Analysts were expecting earnings per share of $1.39 on revenue of $17.4 billion, according to consensus estimates cited by CNBC.

-The rosy report is notable given industry-wide disruptions to advertising—where Facebook makes most of its money—due to the the coronavirus pandemic.
+The rosy report is notable given industry-wide disruptions to advertising—where Facebook makes most of its money—due to the coronavirus pandemic.
 Advertisers have paused or canceled campaigns in the wake of a global health crisis with no end in sight, and Facebook is not immune to these broader trends.
 The company warned in its report that it expects to be impacted by “continued macroeconomic uncertainty, including the pace of recovery and the prospects for additional economic stimulus.”

 Facebook is also facing an advertising boycott over its content moderation policies, particularly in regards to hate speech and other undesirable content.
 The company indicated that this exodus did indeed have a negative impact on its business in July.